 By Joseph Walter

-That simple phrase sparked a collection of some truly kick-ass (and an abjectly awful few) theme songs for a generation of Power Rangers fans, and now, as I watch through many of the seasons I overlooked as a youngster, I wanted to discuss which ones from the almost-25 year-old franchise I believe take the ultimate cake in terms of theme songs to accompany people transforming into multi-colored superheroes who then pilot gigantic, combining robots.
+That simple phrase sparked a collection of some truly awesome theme songs for a generation of Power Rangers fans (along with an abjectly awful few) and now, as I watch through many of the seasons I overlooked as a youngster, I wanted to discuss which ones from the almost-25 year-old franchise I believe take the ultimate cake in terms of theme songs to accompany people transforming into multi-colored superheroes who then pilot gigantic, combining robots.

 The theme song reflects the dire situations of the show (both in a meta-sense and in fiction) with a high-intensity feeling.
 It also has a pretty obvious sense of cheese, from the (awesome) opening countdown, to the goofy "in Spaceeee!" announcer.